“Never Fear the Event.”

 I am sure somewhere inside him he had to feel something.
 But the event took precedent.

-And because I am writing about ‘the event’ they affect the event.
-Or maybe better said they affect your performance at the event.
+And because I am writing about ‘the event’ itself I will note these odd things affect ‘the event’.
+Ok.
+Maybe better said … they affect your performance at the event.

-And many of the things I just listed are driven of fear of the event.
+That is a fine list of things I just shared all of which I would suggest are driven of fear of the event.

 I am sure we all have encountered that familiar tightening in your gut as you not only near the event but sometimes just even thinking about the damn thing.

-Let me tell you the conclusion of what will occur AFTER the event with worries:
+Let me tell you the conclusion of what will occur AFTER the event with worries … one of these 2 things:

 “None of it happened (what I feared or worried about).”